Skip to main content

 Visual Vertigo

-Visual vertigo (also called visually induced dizziness or visual motion sensitivity) is dizziness, disorientation, or imbalance triggered by complex visual environments.
-Busy patterns, moving scenes, or visually overwhelming situations cause significant symptoms in affected individuals.
+Visual vertigo, also called visually induced dizziness or visual motion sensitivity, is dizziness, nausea, imbalance, or disorientation triggered by complex visual environments.
+Busy patterns, moving scenes, scrolling screens, traffic, crowds, escalators, and visually overwhelming spaces can make symptoms worse.

 Key Takeaways